Learn more about the proposed changes to the Growth Plan For the Greater Golden Horseshoe

 To clarify: Proposed MMAH/Planning Act changes in Bill 66 allows municipalities, with ministerial approval, to pass “Open For Business” bylaws that allow municipalities to override the above-noted laws.

-What the Ford Government says:
+What the Ford Government says about Bill 66:

 The government is arguing that they need Bill 66 and the Open for Business by-law it will authorize to make it more possible to designate lands that are currently protected for new factories, stores or residential development.
 This is false.